The entrainment and energetics of turbulent plumes in a confined space: Flow energetics

-The background potential energy dissipation over vertical and horizontal slices is displayed in figures \ref{fig:vslices} and \ref{fig:hslices}, respectively.
-These figures illustrate the fact that regions of high $\Phi_{d}$ typically occur in highly anisotropic filaments at the edge of the plumes, where $|\nabla b|$ is relatively large and the buoyancy is close to the background buoyancy $\pm b_{m}$.
-Diapycnal mixing is relatively insignificant in the vicinity of the interface for the aspect ratio and time frame shown in figure \ref{fig:vslices}, although the instantaneous picture of figure \ref{fig:vslices} does not necessarily account for intermittent events that would increase the mean diapycnal mixing.
+The BPE production over vertical and horizontal slices is displayed in figures \ref{fig:vslices} and \ref{fig:hslices}, respectively.
+These figures illustrate that regions of high $\Phi_{d}$ typically occur on thin surfaces at the instantaneous edge of the plumes (cf. figure \ref{fig:buoy}, corresponding to the same point in time), where both $|\nabla b|$ and the probability density $\partial z_{*}/\partial b$ are relatively large because the buoyancy is close to a background buoyancy $\pm b_{m}$.
+Diapycnal mixing is energetically insignificant in the vicinity of the interface outside the plumes for the aspect ratio $S=1$ shown in figure \ref{fig:vslices}, although the instantaneous picture of figure \ref{fig:vslices} does not necessarily account for intermittent events that would increase the mean BPE production.